-We have a large grill but as a family of four, we rarely need to use such a big grill.
+We have a large grill, but we rarely need to use such a big grill as a family of four.
 So these smaller grills will work just perfectly for our family.

 Beef Recipes Perfect For Summer

-Everyone isalways looking for another way to use ground beef.
-When you can get it on sale, stock up because its so versitital and a perfect meat to grill.
+Everyone is always looking for another way to use ground beef.
+When you can get it on sale, stock up because it’s versatile and a slice of perfect meat to grill.

-An amazing combination of sweet and savory.
-This recipe can be used as a meal or an appetizer.
-A quick meal and kid-friendly, too!
+This recipe can be used as a meal or an appetizer, a fantastic combination of sweet and savory.
+A quick dinner and kid-friendly, too!

-This is a great way to top a hot dog.
-No more boring ketchup and mustard.
-This cheesy topping is a whole new level
+This cheese sauce is a great way to top a hot dog, and no more boring ketchup and mustard.
+This cheesy topping is a whole new level.

 Oh my gosh.
 So delicious.
 This recipe called for steak.
 However, the joy of using the instant pot is that it makes any beef cut fall apart tender.
-Using stew meat makes this recipe super budget friendly without heating up the kitchen.
+Using stew meat makes this recipe super budget-friendly without heating the kitchen.

 I’m always looking for another creative way to use ground beef.
 These kebobs are like a tasty little meatloaf on a stick.
 Throw those on the grill for a cheap summer meal

-This is a cheap summer meal to make when all those zucchinis are ready for picking in your garden – or in my case when friends drop them off on my porch!
+This dinner s a cheap summer meal to make when all those zucchinis are ready for picking in your garden – or, in my case, when friends drop them off on my porch!

-This is a healthy and cheap recipe for those hot summer days when you just can’t eat anything heavy.
-The perfect meal for hanging out on the patio and who doesn’t love tacos?!?
+These lettuce wraps are a healthy and cheap recipe for those hot summer days when you can’t eat anything heavy.
+The perfect meal for hanging out on the patio, and who doesn’t love tacos?!?